wernerfred/docker-mailserver/docs/content/config/troubleshooting/debugging.md

 ## Enable verbose debugging output

-You may find it useful to enable the [DMS_DEBUG](https://github.com/tomav/docker-mailserver#dms_debug) environment variable.
+You may find it useful to enable the [DMS_DEBUG][github-file-env-dmsdebug] environment variable.

 ## Invalid username or Password